lethain/extraction/README.txt

 This section covers various ways to use extraction, both using the existing extraction techniques as well as add your own.

+For more examples, please look in the `extraction/examples` directory.

 Basic Usage
 -----------